ethereum/cbc-casper/README.md

 ```
 make run-binary MODE=rrob
 ```
-There are currently four message passing modes:
+There are currently three message passing modes:

 `rand:` each round, some randomly selected validators propagate their most recent message to other randomly selected validators, who then create new messages.

 `rrob:` each round, the creator of the last round's block sends it to the next receiver, who then creates a block.

 `full:` each round, all validators receive all other validators previous messages, and then all create messages.

-`nofinal:` each round, two simultaneous round-robin message propagations occur at the same time.
-This results in validators never being able to finalize later blocks (they may finalize initial blocks, depending on weight distribution).

-`binary:` unlike the above message propagation schemes, this changes the protocol to cbc-casper with binary data structures!
-Instead of a blockchain, this protocol just comes to consensus on a single bit.

 By default, a gif and associated images of the simulation will be saved in `graphs/graph_num_0/`.
 These settings can be modified, along with the number of validators, the number of messages that propagate per round, and the report interval in the `config.ini`.